ello/megameta/README.md

 # megameta

-megameta is a service to process URL's for embed and preview data, specifically leveraging the OpenGraph protocol
+megameta is a service to process URL's for embed and preview data.

 ## Installation & Usage